 Cracks do occur in rendered houses.
 It may be due to a structural issue and resulting crack that transfers out to the render.
 Usually, the most likely culprit for cracks is moisture entering through cracks and settling behind them.
 It is essential to routinely inspect and then seal off any cracks found as soon as possible.

 What not to apply over the top of render

 Avoid applying new render on the top of old render unless it is in excellent condition.
 It is best to remove the old render and finish re-rendering a house.
 If there is soiling on the old render’s surface, the new render will not adhere as well as if you were to apply it onto a clean slate after removing the old render.
 Additionally, repeated rendering applications will cause the entire surface to become too heavy and may result in chipping over time.

 When painting a rendered house, be sure to wait the recommended four to six weeks for the rendered property to cure.
 Waiting this long will allow proper adhesion of paint to the render.
 Painting adds character and personalization to your home.
-A rendered house is a timely, and aesthetically pleasing choice whether you’re buying, building or renovating.
+A rendered house is a timely, and the aesthetically pleasing choice whether you’re buying, building or renovating.